Leschenault Waterways Eco Museum & Australind Jetty

 It offers breathtaking views of the estuary, and you can also watch the windsurfers surfing further down the estuary.
 Be sure to spot people wading through shallow water scooping blue swimmer crabs, as well as fish and prawns.

-The Estuary is one of Western Australia’s most significant migratory bird wetlands, including many Black Swans (Cygnus atratus).
-It is also home to a resident pod of dolphins.
+The Estuary is one of Western Australia’s most significant migratory bird wetlands.
+It is also home to many Black Swans (Cygnus atratus) and a resident pod of dolphins.

 This area forms part of the Kalgulup Regional Park.